 Phillip Sink composes vocal, instrumental, and audiovisual works that combine video and electronics, which is often inspired by social awareness, human experience, science, and art.

-He is the recipient of many awards including the Hermitage Prize given by the 2015 Aspen Music Festival; the Best Music Submission Award at the 2015 International Computer Music Festival; three Indiana University Dean’s Prizes for best orchestra, chamber, and electronic music; Ensemble 212 Call for Scores; Innovox Ensemble Call for Scores; Boston New Music Initiative Call for Scores, Kuttner String Quartet Composition Competition; and NOTUS Prize for Choral Composition.
-His electroacoustic music has been selected for presentation at conferences such as the International Computer Music Conference; SEAMUS; Arts and Science Days in Bourges, France; New York City Electroacoustic Music Festival; National Student Electroacoustic Music Event; and the Electroacoustic Barn Dance.
+Phillip is the recipient of many awards include the Hermitage Prize awarded by the Aspen Music Festival, the Best Music Submission Award at the 2015 International Computer Music Festival, and three Indiana University Dean’s Prizes for the best orchestral, chamber, and electronic music.
+He has presented many electroacoustic works at conferences such as the International Computer Music Conference; SEAMUS; Arts and Science Days, Bourges, France; DME Festival, Lisbon, Portugal; Diffrazioni Multimedia Festival, Florence, Italy; New York City Electroacoustic Music Festival; Electronic Music Midwest; Studio 300; TurnUp Festival, and the Electroacoustic Barn Dance.

 Phillip received two bachelor’s degrees in Music Composition/Theory and Music Education from Appalachian State University and a Master’s Degrees in Music Composition and Music Theory Pedagogy from Michigan State University.
 Phillip earned a Doctorate of Music in Music Composition at the Jacobs School of Music.
 He previously held positions at the University of Missouri as a Post-Doctoral Fellow and Northern Illinois University as an Assistant Professor.

 He is now an Assistant Professor at the University of Wisconsin-Milwaukee where he serves as the head of the Composition and Technology Area.